 Oral exam option.
 Some students may be better served by having the option to qualify in a subject that is not amongst our QE courses.
 Such students could replace qualifying in a course with an oral exam on the subject.
 This should be a well-planned and thought-out part of the student’s first-year studies, and not become a path through which the student delays completing the requirement.
 To that end the student must make the following arrangements no later than January 31 of their first year:

 - Form an exam committee of two faculty.

 - Write an exam syllabus (in consultation with the exam committee), and submit to the DGS for approval.

 - Schedule a (tentative) date for the oral exam.
 The exam must take place before the start of the student's second year (by July 31).

 Mentor's role.
 In consultation with their faculty mentor, the incoming students will develop a tentative plan/roadmap for completion of the qualifying requirement, and submit to the DGS/DGSA no later than August 31.
 This could be as simple as “I plan to qualify in Math 601, 620, 621, 631."

 Last Day of Class.
 The Academic Calendar schedules graduate courses to end a week before the undergraduate courses.
 This is not obligatory: instructors of graduate courses may extend their courses to the last day of undergraduate classes.
 (The intention to extend must be made clear in the syllabus at the beginning of the term.)
 Instructors of Qualifying Eligible courses are in particular encouraged to take advantage of this extra time.

 Qualifying Eligible Courses & Syllabi.
-The Qualifying Eligible courses have a set syllabus (see links below), regular, graded HW and a comprehensive final exam.
-(The parentheses indicate the area.)
+The Qualifying Eligible courses have a set syllabus (listed above), regular, graded homeworks and a comprehensive final exam.
 At the end of the term, the instructor will determine whether or not the enrolled Math PhD students "qualified in the course".
 This qualification is distinct from the course grade.